Pivot(all) - Choreographic Program

 Choreographic Showings

 The culmination of the Choreographic Program was a showing of short new works by the nine choreographers.
-The showings included artist talks hosted by Cj Fraser Bell, Kyle Walmsley, Bryn Wackett and Maari Gray (all of whom where participants within last year's Choreographic Program).
+The showings included artist talks hosted by Cj Fraser Bell, Kyle Walmsley, Bryn Wackett and Maari Gray (all of whom were participants in last year's Choreographic Program).

 Running Order